SimonSubokLee/ston-docs-son/admin/access_control.kr.rst

    </ServiceAccess>

 -  ``<ServiceAccess>``
-   This tag configures ACL based on IP and supports 4 formats(IP, IP Range, Bitmask, Subnet).
+   This tag configures an ACL based on the IP address and supports four formats(IP, IP Range, Bitmask, and Subnet).
-   This is sequence sensitive and the configuration on top has priority.
+   It is sequence sensitive and the configuration on top has priority.
-   ``Default (default: Allow)`` property is adopted when there is no matching condition.
+   The ``Default (default: Allow)`` property is adopted when there is no matching condition.
-   If you set this property to ``Deny``, you should specify allowed conditions in ``<Allow>``.
+   If you set this property to ``Deny``, you should specify any allowed conditions in ``<Allow>``.

-Blocked IP is logged at :ref:`admin-log-deny`.
+Blocked IP addresses are logged at :ref:`admin-log-deny`.

 .. _access-control-geoip: